bsinger-cmu/perry/README.md

 1. Create a `clouds.yaml` file for your configuration (look at `clouds_example.yaml` for a reference).
 Take note of username, password, and project name fields.

-2. In `deployment_instance` create a `credentials.tfvars` (an example is in `credentials_example.tfvars`).
+2. In `deployment_instance/` create a `credentials.tfvars` (an example is in `credentials_example.tfvars`).
 Note that you will need to replace the openstack username, password, and project name to match other configs.

-3. In `config` create a configuration file (an example is in `config/config_example.yml`).
+3. In `config/` create a configuration file (an example is in `config/config_example.yml`).
 Note that you will need to add the elasticsearch and caldera API keys (different from login keys)

-4. To run `python3 main.py -c CONFIG_FNAME -s SCENARIO_FNAME`
+4. To run `python3 main.py -c CONFIG_FNAME` Note that CONFIG_FNAME is NOT the path to the file, rather simply the name of the config file.

-An example: `python3 emulator.py -c CONFIG_FNAME -s two_path_defender.yml`
+An example: `python3 emulator.py -c CONFIG_FNAME`

 # GUI locations